 RKD podcast: Cornelis Kruseman

-The third podcast of the RKD in collaboration with Caspar Stalenhoef is now available (in Dutch) on Spotify and Apple Podcasts among other podcast apps.
-In this episode, Caspar talks with RKD-curator Eva Geudeker about her doctoral research on the life and work of Amsterdam-born painter Cornelis Kruseman (1797-1857).
+In this episode of the RKD podcast in collaboration with Caspar Stalenhoef is available (in Dutch) on Spotify and Apple Podcasts among other podcast apps.
+In this episode, Caspar talks with RKD-curator Eva Geudeker about her research on the life and work of Amsterdam-born painter Cornelis Kruseman (1797-1857).

 Audio URL